elizabethjm/covidcampus/README.md

 <b>15-20 student course, Advanced Level Seminar</b>
 (ex.
 Wellesley ANTH 319 Nations, Politics, and the Use of the Remote Past)

-In class 150 minute format:
+In class 150 minute format

 Students proposed discussion topics earlier in the semester and they are in charge of assigning readings (in consultation with me) for their session topic.
 They come prepared with a set of slides to present information from those readings and to facilitate a discussion for 45-60 minutes.
 Two students go per class meeting.

-Proposed synchronous online format:
+Proposed synchronous online format

 To begin, I’m going to attempt to hold the class meeting during the regularly scheduled time and we will reassess after the first week.
 Part of this is to provide a continuity of routine and schedule for students (and me!) who are isolated, but if this is found to do more harm than good then I will move to asynchronous models.
 I will attempt to get the Google Slides and Docs set up and shared for students to post and discuss lectures as far ahead of time as possible, in case I get sick and then the resources will be there for students to complete the course.
 Students will come to a Zoom meeting with the readings completed and at least one discussion question or comment about each of them prepared ahead of time.
 Student discussion leaders will have already shared their slides in Google Slides and they will screenshare the presentation.
 They will pause on discussion question slides for their cohort to unmute and contribute, or to comment using text chat.
 We will reassess after the first session (which I will lead as the Instructor, already happened to be scheduled that way as their midterm was originally due the day of our first remote meeting).
 Depending on how the online discussions go, I may also implement the use of the course blog, where each student posts a paragraph summary of one or more of the readings and then a discussion question for other students to respond to.

-Proposed asynchronous online format:
+Proposed asynchronous online format

 On the day of the original class meeting, Student Discussion Leaders will post their Google Slides and these will include specific discussion questions that are clearly marked.
 They will also post either an audio or video commentary going through their slides.
 Within 24 hours, the other students should write a long format blog post that addresses the specific discussion questions, and ALSO proposes questions of their own, at least one for each source they read.
 Over the next few days, students should return and comment on the new discussion questions for at least two of their fellow classmates.